treasuryguild/treasury-apis/docs/faq.md

 For security reasons, we recommend making API calls from your backend server to protect your API key.

 ### Why are some wallet addresses filtered out?
-The Wallets API filters addresses to ensure they:
+The Wallet Collector API filters addresses to ensure they:
 - Start with "addr"
 - Are at least 55 characters long
 - Have associated Discord handles